Trump’s lead over Biden on the economy appears vulnerable, a potential turning point

 In Wisconsin, pollsters say Trump may be vulnerable in the state because of the electronics maker Foxconn, the company involved in a deal he said would bring thousands of manufacturing jobs to the state.
 Foxconn scrapped plans for a big factory in Wisconsin in 2019, and most of the jobs originally envisioned are not expected ever to materialize.
 Many voters still bring up the subject unprompted during focus groups and polling.

 “We’ve done several hundred deep, qualitative interviews with voters.
 Foxconn is one of things they bring up.
-They see it not bringing jobs to Wisconsin and un-American because the company is foreign,” said Michael A. Wagner, a professor in the School of Journalism and Mass Communication at the University of Wisconsin at Madison.
+They see it not bringing jobs to Wisconsin and un-American because the company is foreign,” said Michael W. Wagner, a professor in the School of Journalism and Mass Communication at the University of Wisconsin at Madison.

 The Trump team points to an economy that is strengthening and could be even better by Election Day.
 While there is still a lot of economic hardship, especially among the jobless, manufacturing and consumer spending are showing signs of rebounding.
 A lot of economic data has been better than expected in August and September, and third-quarter growth is expected to show a huge rebound — over 20 percent — with the reopening of many businesses.